dingf3ng/dingf3ng.github.io/static/media/pie_in_source_academy.02fdaf9098ec96870b6c.md

 View the source code at: <https://github.com/source-academy/pie-slang>.

-> Program testing can be used to show the presence of bugs, but never to show their absence!
+> ***Program testing can be used to show the presence of bugs, but never to show their absence.***
+>
+> — Edsger W. Dijkstra

+## Motivation

+The need for formal verification arises in critical software systems where runtime bugs carry enormous costs - operating system kernels, public transit systems, and compilers.
+While complete formal verification of all software remains unattainable, these high-stakes domains demand rigorous verification approaches.

+However, formal verification's steep learning curve deters many professionals and students alike.
+Mainstream proof assistants like *Lean* and *Coq*, while powerful, introduce considerable complexity through their extensive libraries and advanced features.
+While these features benefit experienced proof engineers, they create significant barriers for newcomers.

+*Pie* represents a deliberate simplification, stripping away unnecessary complexity to focus on the fundamental concepts: dependent type systems and the Curry-Howard Correspondence that connects proofs and programs.
+By integrating *Pie* with *Source Academy*, we further enhance its accessibility, creating an approachable entry point for students and practitioners to explore computer-assisted proving without the overwhelming complexity of industrial-grade systems.

+This educational bridge helps learners grasp the core principles before potentially transitioning to more comprehensive proof assistants, fostering broader adoption of formal methods in software development.

 ## Introduction

 ### What is Pie

-[Pie](https://thelittletyper.com) is a small dependently-typed programming language designed for education, as described in "The Little Typer" by Daniel P. Friedman and David Thrane Christiansen.
+[Pie](https://thelittletyper.com) is a minimalistic dependently-typed programming language designed for education, as described in "The Little Typer" by Daniel P. Friedman and David Thrane Christiansen.
 Unlike industrial-strength proof assistants, Pie focuses on clarity and simplicity while still demonstrating the core concepts of dependent types.
-The interpreter is originally implemented in Racket.
+The interpreter is originally implemented in Racket, and we translate it into Typescript to allow running in browsers.

 ### What is Source Academy